Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 #28 Children Playing Basketball Mural

-#29 Brother and Sister on Swings Mural
+#29 Brother and Sister on Swing Mural

 #30 Chinese Clan Jetties

-Chew Jetty is the most commercialized and tourist-friendly of the clan jetties in George Town.
-Shops and cafes line the walkway and boats docked along the planks offer tours to visitors.
-However, respectful visitors are free to explore the other jetties as well.
+Chew Jetty is the most commercialized and tourist-friendly.
+Shops and cafes line the walkway and boats docked alongside offer tours.

-Kuan Yin Floating Temple Buddhist (Hean Boo Thean Temple) sits at the end of the Yeoh Jetty and is dedicated to the Goddess of Mercy.
-Originally a small shrine on stilts, the temple was overhauled in 2012 and now features lights that illuminate the sea after dark.
+Kuan Yin Floating Temple (Hean Boo Thean Buddhist Temple) sits at the end of the Yeoh Jetty and is dedicated to the Goddess of Mercy.

 After Your George Town Penang Walk

-In the evening, delve into the wonderful world of Penang food!
+In the evening, delve into the wonderful world of Penang food.
 We feature the best places to eat in Penang later in the article.

 Located just 3.5 miles from George Town is a range of peaks, generally known as Penang Hill.
-Developed in the late 1700s as a British retreat, the hilltop remains popular today for it’s cooler temperatures and stunning views.

-Getting from Georgetown to Penang Hill
+Getting from George Town to Penang Hill

 Kek Lok Si Temple